Head-to-Head Comparison

 Final Verdict

-We recommend the TOTO UltraMax II if you're willing to spend $250-300 more for the cleaner one-piece silhouette and improved bowl cleaning around the absent tank-bowl joint.
-The Drake II wins on initial cost and easier handling during installation — at 79 lbs vs 105 lbs, it's manageable through tight bathroom doors.
+We recommend the TOTO UltraMax II for buyers willing to spend $250-300 more for the cleaner one-piece silhouette and improved bowl cleaning around the absent tank-bowl joint.
+The Drake II wins on initial cost, handling ease during install, and identical flush performance.

 Pros & Cons Side-by-Side